sjaensch/aiobravado/docs/source/advanced.rst

 Validations
 -----------

-``bravado`` validates the schema against the Swagger 2.0 Spec.
+``aiobravado`` validates the schema against the Swagger 2.0 Spec.
 Validations are also done on the requests and the responses.

 Validation example: